 One of the most useful things you can do before heading out to explore Japan is picking up some pocket WiFi.
 You can do this right at the airport.
 Outlets like KDDI au, Mobile Center, and Softbank Global Rental are your best bets for picking up data SIMs on the day.

-However, if you prefer planning ahead, we recommend the Ninja WiFi service via GoVoyagin.
-It’s super easy to arrange this beforehand and you’ll only have to pick it up at the airport on arrival.
+However, if you prefer planning ahead, it’s super easy to arrange a pocket WiFi device beforehand and you’ll only have to pick it up at the airport on arrival.
 Check out our guide on How To Buy a SIM Card in Tokyo for more.

 Post boxes near the information desk. - image © Florentyna Leow